shaystrong/sagely/README.md

 # Sagely

-Purpose: Use OSM vector data to train a convolutional neural network (CNN) in AWS Sagemaker for building, road, (etc) object detection.
+_Purpose_: Use OSM vector data to train a convolutional neural network (CNN) in AWS Sagemaker for building, road, (etc) object detection.

-Inputs: Location of HOT-OSM task OR city/state/country of interest & a web-url to DG Cloud Optimized Geotif (COG).
+_Inputs_: Location of HOT-OSM task OR city/state/country of interest & a web-url to DG Cloud Optimized Geotif (COG).

-Outputs: TMS (slippy map) training data using the OSM vectors + AWS Sagemaker model endpoint.
+_Outputs_: TMS (slippy map) training data using the OSM vectors + AWS Sagemaker model endpoint.

-Example Output:
+_Example Output_:

 ## Setup